chrismorgan/vertx-mod-doT/README.md

 ### compile

 Takes a new template contents and compiles it into memory, ready to be used with `apply`.
 When multiple modules are applied this should be used with a `publish` rather than a `send` so that all verticles compile it.
+Though the module will try to compile the template on-the-fly and add it both to its cache and the vertx sharedData to assist subsequent calls.

 ### delete